ESC

 construction materials, silica sand, carbonates, arable land

-most of the population concentrated in the northern two-thirds of the country; the southeast is more thinly populated; considered to have one of the highest population densities in the world; approximately 97% live in urban areas
+most of the population is concentrated in the northern two thirds of the country; the southeast is more thinly populated; considered to have one of the highest population densities in the world, with approximately 97% living in urban areas

 flat coastal plains in northwest, central rolling hills, rugged mountains of Ardennes Forest in southeast